rotki/rotki/docs/usage_guide.rst

 Adding missing prices
 **********************

-Sometimes rotki might be unable to retrieve a historical price for an asset from CoinGecko or CryptoCompare.
+Sometimes rotki might be unable to retrieve prices for some assets, to always have an available price we provide two types of prices: ``Latest prices`` and ``Historical prices``.

-In this case you can use the price management interface to insert your own price entries.
+- Latest price: Will be the price displayed when we need to display the current price of an asset.
+- Historical price: The price used in a specific time in the past.

 .. image:: images/price_management.png
    :alt: Price management